Tableau 201: How to Make Dumbbell Charts

 Tableau dumbbell charts are actually dual-axis combination charts, where one of the axes have a mark type of circle and the other has a mark type of line.
 If you are unfamiliar with using two axes in Tableau, it may be helpful to read How to Make a Dual-Axis Combination Chart in Tableau before reading further.

-Two Ways to Make Dumbbell Charts in Tableau
+Video complement: Two Ways to Make Dumbbell Charts in Tableau

-How to Make Tableau dumbbell charts
+How to make Tableau dumbbell charts

 For this tutorial, we will recreate this visualization which compares the year-over-year sales per sub-category in the Sample-Superstore dataset.